arhodges20/detection-notebook/attacker-objectives/initial-access/detections/network/apache_path_traversal_attempt.md

 - the observed traffic contained URL path structures consistent with path traversal behavior

 ## What This Detection Does NOT Claim
+- the observed traffic was malicious in intent
+- the path traversal behavior was successful
+- the targeted system or application was compromised

 ## Required Telemetry